peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 This object's type is not a number type.

  * System.OverflowException:
-This object's value exceeds the range of a .NET decimal.
+This object's value exceeds the range of a.NET decimal.

 <a id="AsDouble"></a>
 ### AsDouble